Kids Near Water: Extended Player One, Mosh & Go and There Is no I In Team EPs (2000-2001)

 Signed to Firefly Recordings their debut EP, Extended Player One being the label's first release.
 The EP was recorded by former Understand member John Hannon in Essex and was awarded 5 K's in Kerrang! as well as a favourable review in NME.
-Monk Dave, famous cross dressing, pro Bnp Editor of the UK punk-zine Fracture described the release as "quite simply the best demo I have ever heard".
+Monk Dave, Editor of the UK punk-zine Fracture described the release as "quite simply the best demo I have ever heard".
 In October 2001, the band's track "Distance Over Time" appeared alongside Jimmy Eat World, Stapleton and San Quentin on the Fierce Panda Records release Mosh & Go.
 The band's third release was recorded by former PJ Harvey producer Head in Glastonbury, Somerset and released by Firefly Recordings in November 2001.
 The same year, the band toured with the punk band Elliot, opened the Concrete Jungle stage at the Reading Festival in August and ended the year with a home-town Christmas show at the Exeter Cavern Club.
 The show was dubbed the 'Freakscene KKKKKristmas party' because the line up, which also included Exeter punk bands Tyler and Shoe! had each scored high marks with their debut releases in Kerrang! magazine that year.